 I recently learned this technique from a local psychologist who specializes in stress, panic and anxiety.
 I find it tremendously helpful whenever I’m feeling irrationally worried or anxious.
 (Which, with chronic stress, CFIDS and pyroluria, happens more often than I’d like to admit.)

-The technique is called 4-7-8 Breathing, and it has four easy steps:
+The technique is called 4-7-8 Breathing, and it has five easy steps:

 - Breathe in through your nose for a count of 4.